 One-Skillet Roasted Chicken Breasts & Ratatouille

-During the pandemic, long-winded, adventuresome cooking projects have become a form of entertainment for a lot of home cooks.
-Count us in, for sure.
-And yet, we all know how a harried workday at home (with the kids!) can challenge the spirit.
+Long-winded, adventuresome cooking projects can be a form of entertainment for a lot of home cooks — a way to decompress and incorporate joy and creativity into the weekly routine.
+And yet, we all know how a harried workday can challenge the spirit.
 Enter the one-skillet wonder!

 For this recipe, we toss a trio of veggies — eggplant, zucchini, and cherry tomatoes — in a cast-iron skillet with a bunch of garlic and fresh thyme.
 Once they’re lightly sautéed and fragrant, we add the chicken to the skillet, and slide it in the oven.
 It sounds almost too easy and humble doesn’t it?
 But in the hot oven, the tomatoes, herbs, and chicken juices mingle in the most wonderful way.
 The chicken and vegetables turn out so tender, juicy, and flavorsome.

 Our kids love this dish: They’re happy to help cube the eggplant and zucchini, and they’re suckers for pan juice.
 For ease, we usually serve this dish with slices of rustic demi-baguette and a little sweet cream butter — so good mopped through herby chicken juices.
 But, if you’re feeling inspired, you could go with quinoa or rice.

 Our tip: Cutting chicken breasts in half can be tricky.
 Our butchers will do it for you for free.

 ¼ cup plus 1 Tbsp extra-virgin olive oil, plus more for rubbing

 6 small garlic cloves, minced

 2 cups cherry tomatoes